 We are all embarking on a new adventure right now, and we have to do this together as a family.
 Learning at home may feel like it consumes so much time however let’s put it into perspective.

 On average children only spend a fifth of their waking hours at school.
-The rest of the time is spent with family, friends and their external environment outside a classroom.
+Rest of the time is spent with family, friends and their external environment outside a classroom.
 In the world of learning at home, as parents and caregivers, we are able to supercharge their non-classroom experience and complement the school time learning.
 This presents a great opportunity.

 Numerous studies have shown that children who have been taught through play-based learning have a more positive attitude to learning, a wider vocabulary and advanced problem solving, lateral thinking and analytical skills.